aydinserbest/TDD/src/test/java/example3/readme.md

 depends on their memory addresses unless the method is overridden.
 However, when the equals() method is properly overridden, the comparison is based on the data contained within the objects.

+###
+    In Java, the purpose of overriding the equals() method is to define a custom comparison structure that determines the equality of objects.
+This is especially important when you need to compare equality based on the values of your class.
+    The basic equals() method from the Object class checks equality by comparing the memory addresses of objects, so for a value-based equality check, you need to override this method to fit your class.
+    How to Override the equals() Method
+    Overriding the equals() method for the Dollar class is done by checking the equality of the amount fields of the Dollar objects.

+    Ensuring Correct Equality Comparison: The default equals() method in Java compares the references (memory addresses) of objects, meaning that if two objects don't point to the same memory location, the method returns false.
+However, we often want to compare objects based on their values.
+    In the Dollar class, if two objects have the same amount values, we need to override the equals() method to recognize these objects as equal.